BigDataBiology/GMSC-mapper/README.md

 * `--aa-genes`: Path to the input amino acid sequence FASTA file (possibly .gz/.bz2/.xz compressed).

+* `--nt-genes`: Path to the input nucleotide gene sequence FASTA file (possibly .gz/.bz2/.xz compressed).

+* `--nofilter`: Use this if no need to filter <100aa input sequences.

 * `-o/--output`: Output directory (will be created if non-existent).

 * `--tool`: Sequence alignment tool(Diamond/MMseqs).